 Current membership of the Board is as follows:

 Richard Webber is the originator of systems with organisations used to analyse customers according to the types of postcode they live in.
 Many arts venues use these systems to discover from which types of neighbourhood people come to see which productions.
-Currently works with Trevor Phillips to enable organisations to appeal more effectively to people from different cultural backgrounds.
-Has lived within half a mile of Jacksons Lane for a third of a century.
+He currently works with Trevor Phillips to enable organisations to appeal more effectively to people from different cultural backgrounds.
+He has lived within half a mile of Jacksons Lane for a third of a century.

 Being part of the Board of Jacksons Lane has been incredibly fulfilling personally and professionally, and I am proud to be part of an organisation delivering so much positive change for the arts, for communities and for London